- Who is eligible for Medicaid in South Carolina?

 A separate waiver was approved that grants Medicaid eligibility to South Carolina parents with income as high as 100% of the poverty level.
-The idea was that parents would have to comply with the state’s new Medicaid work requirement in order to have coverage.
+Initially, the idea was that parents would have to comply with the state’s new Medicaid work requirement in order to have coverage (see details above).
 Consumer advocates noted that this could have eventually resulted in as many as 26,000 fewer low-income parents covered under South Carolina’s Medicaid program (the specifics of this were not addressed in the federal approval, as noted here by Georgetown University’s Joan Alker).